Compute-and-Forward: Harnessing Interference through Structured Codes: Problem Statement

-Let $\Cbb$ denote the complex field and $\Fbb_p$ denote the finite field of size $p$ where $p$ is always assumed to be prime.
-Let $+$ denote addition over the complex field and $\oplus$ addition over the finite field.
-Furthermore, let $\sum$ denote summation over the complex field and $\bigoplus$ denote summation over the finite field.
-We also set $j = \sqrt{-1}$ and assume that the $\log$ operation is with respect to base $2$.
-It will be useful to map between the finite field and a corresponding subset of the integers.
-We let $g: \Fbb_p \rightarrow \{0,1,2,\ldots,p-1\}$ be this one-to-one map.
+Let $\Rbb$ denote the reals and $\Fbb_p$ denote the finite field of size $p$ where $p$ is always assumed to be prime.
+Let $+$ denote addition over the reals and $\oplus$ addition over the finite field.
+Furthermore, let $\sum$ denote summation over the reals and $\bigoplus$ denote summation over the finite field.
+It will be useful to map between the prime-sized finite field $\Fbb_p$ and the corresponding subset of the integers, $\{0,1,2,\ldots, p-1\}$.
+We will use the function $g(\cdot)$ to denote this map.
 This is essentially an identity map except for the change of alphabet.
 If $g$ or its inverse $g^{-1}$ are applied to a vector we assume they operate element-wise.
+We assume that the $\log$ operation is with respect to base $2$.